mransan/bs-protobuf-demo/README.md

 **Setting up web server**

 First is of course to add all the JS tooling for ES6/Babel.
-Check [package.json](package.json), it contains all the dependencies and scripts to run the webserver. (run `npm install` after editing `package.json`)
+Check [package.json](package.json), it contains all the dependencies and scripts to run the webserver, make sure to add [.babelrc](.babelrc) file as well and run `npm install` after.

 The fun part is of course the main code of the web server which you can find [here](src/index.js):
 ```Javascript